nray-scanner/website/content/usage/configuration-file/scannerconfig/zgrab2/http.md

 {{% /notice %}}

 {{% notice info %}}
-The naming of this module's subscripton parameters differ from other ZGrab2 modules due to the need to differentiate between HTTP and HTTPS.
+The naming of this module's subscription parameters differ from other ZGrab2 modules due to the need to differentiate between HTTP and HTTPS.
 {{% /notice %}}

 #### `subscribeHTTPPorts: ["tcp/80", "tcp/8080", "tcp/8000"]`